Learning Latent Interactions for Event classification via Graph Neural Networks and PMU Data: Numerical Results

-Furthermore, we show the accuracy of our model under various graph sampling methods (i.e., stochastic sampling, continuous sampling, and deterministic thresholding) and feature extractors (i.e., standard convolutional layer and dilated inception network).
+The performance of the proposed method is evaluated by using real event logs recorded by utilities.
+First, we show the accuracy of our model under various graph sampling methods (i.e., stochastic sampling, continuous sampling, and deterministic thresholding) and feature extractors (i.e., standard convolutional layer and dilated inception network).
 Note that the following results are obtained by using the same overfitting strategy (dropout).
-As shown in Fig. \ref{fig:sample}, the training and testing accuracy values for three graph sampling methods are $\{77\%,79.5\%,84\%\}$ and $\{70\%,70.8\%,69\%\}$, respectively.
-Based on this dataset, the deterministic thresholding method shows a slightly better performance than two other sampling methods.
-Moreover, Fig. \ref{fig:sparsity} is plotted to represent the sensitivity of the identification accuracy to the graph sparsity (i.e., the threshold of the deterministic thresholding method).
+As shown in Fig. \ref{fig:sample}, the training and testing accuracy values for the three graph sampling methods are $\{77\%,79.5\%,84\%\}$ and $\{70\%,70.8\%,69\%\}$, respectively.
+Based on this dataset, the deterministic thresholding method shows slightly better performance than other sampling methods.
+Moreover, Fig. \ref{fig:sparsity} is plotted to represent the sensitivity of the classification accuracy to the graph sparsity (i.e., the threshold of the deterministic thresholding method).
 As depicted in the figure, the performance of the proposed model can reach better accuracy with a moderate threshold value (around 0.5).
 Extremely high or low threshold values are inappropriate.